ashleshbasnet/Dhyan/README.md

 ### Synthesised Audio
 There are no audio files.
 The **singing bowl sound** on session completion is synthesised entirely via the Web Audio API:
-- Five sine-wave oscillators model the fundamental (396 Hz) and four harmonics
+- Five sine-wave oscillators model the fundamental (396 Hz) and four harmonics, this is the singing bowl.
 - Each partial has its own gain envelope and a slight exponential frequency drop to simulate resonance decay
 - A short sawtooth transient adds the physical "strike" impact
 - Audio context is initialised only on first user interaction (browser autoplay policy compliance)